jcfr/SlicerQuickModelAlign/README.md

 ## How to cite

-If you use QuickAlign in your research, please cite this publication.
+If you use QuickModelAlign in your research, please cite this publication.
 - Choi, S, Choi, J, Peters, OA, Peters, CI.
 Design of an interactive system for access cavity assessment: A novel feedback tool for preclinical endodontics.
 Eur J Dent Educ.
 2023; 00: 1- 9. doi:10.1111/eje.12895 (Open access)

 ## Tutorial